 The business field includes many sectors with specialized roles, so choosing an MBA concentration takes some consideration.
 If you're enrolled in an MBA program, you can develop specialized skills in areas such as finance, human resources, and operations management.
 After graduating, you can pursue jobs in your expertise.

 An MBA is one of the best ways to acquire advanced knowledge in business.
 According to the 2022 Corporate Recruiter's Survey from the Graduate Management Admission Council (GMAC), 92% of business recruiters planned to hire MBA graduates in 2022.
-Additionally, GMAC data shows MBA graduates in the U.S. earn $40,000 higher in median annual salary than bachelor's graduates &mdash: $115,000 vs. $75,000.
+Additionally, GMAC data shows MBA graduates in the U.S. earned a median salary that was $40,000 higher than the median salary for bachelor's graduates — $115,000 vs. $75,000.

 While you may not choose your specialization based only on earning potential, this guide spotlights the highest-paying MBA concentrations.